Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 Unless you are a pro, racing in a wind tunnel, or have money to burn, there is no aero or climbing benefit that mere enthusiast mortals can gain from these features.

-Look’s Keo pedals don’t have as stable an interface between the pedal and cleats as Shimano or Speedplay systems.
-This leads to less efficient power transfer and, in my experience and those of many others, an annoying creaking sound that comes and goes.
-While lower-priced, they aren’t as well built as Shimano or Speedplay pedals.
+Look’s enthusiast-level Keo 2 pedals don’t have as stable an interface between the pedal and cleats as the Shimano, Speedplay, or Time systems.
+This leads to less efficient power transfer and, in my experience and reports from many others, an annoying creaking sound that comes and goes.

 WHAT MATTERS MOST